 If there’s been damage to your roofing, like missing shingles, it’s possible for moisture to settle into your roof and contribute to rot in the wood inside the roof deck.
 This, of course, would cause a serious structural concern to the roof that you’d want to have fixed right away.

 The same goes for dry rot; this, instead, comes from poor ventilation in the attic and around the roof.
-The rotted out wood will need to be replaced, and a good roofing contractor will know that good roof care means installing proper ventilation.
+The rotted out wood will need to be replaced, and a good roofing company will know that good roof care means installing proper ventilation.

 We live in Florida for a reason!
 In other parts of the county, during the winter, snow and ice will build up on the roof, and there’s nothing we can do about it.
 On a good steep roof, this doesn’t present much of a problem, as the precipitation will eventually slide right off of the edges.
 But on a roof with lots of valleys and corners, and one with gutters and lips around the edges, there is a risk of ice dams forming.